A Quiet Place (2018)

 90 min., rated PG-13.

 For a horror film completely dependent on silence, “A Quiet Place” is original in its conception and a masterclass in visual storytelling.
 With a concise, enticingly creepy hook for his third and most arresting directorial effort, writer-director-actor John Krasinski (2016’s “The Hollars”) and writers Bryan Woods & Scott Beck imagine a world with shades of 2003’s “Signs,” 2009’s “The Road” and 2017’s “It Comes at Night”—and maybe a pinch of 2016’s “Don’t Breathe”—where any false move of making sound could be fatal, and pares down this tale of survival to one family.
-Daringly quiet and patiently paced but urgent, the film is a tight study in minimalism with predominantly four characters and having no need for dialogue until the halfway mark.
+Daringly quiet and patiently paced but urgent, the film is an expert study in minimalism with predominantly four characters and having no need for dialogue until the halfway mark.
 Holding the viewer in its grip from the very start, “A Quiet Place” has the power to hush chattery, popcorn-munching audience members the whole way through.

 89 days in, the Abbott family is just trying to survive a post-apocalyptic wasteland, made dangerous by monsters who prowl the planet and attack when detecting sound.
 On their way back home on a path of sand from collecting supplies in an abandoned store, parents Lee (John Krasinski) and Evelyn (Emily Blunt) are the protectors of their three children, Marcus (Noah Jupe), the deaf Regan (Millicent Simmonds) and Beau (Cade Woodward), but the youngest is gone forever when placing the batteries back into his noisy toy rocket.
 On Day 472, the Abbotts are short one member of their family but try making the best of their not-so-ideal life in their farmhouse.
 Can the family remain safe when Evelyn gets pregnant and must bring a crying baby into the silent world?